samaita/blog/content/posts/what-i-found-by-auditing-my-address-benchmark.md

 The penalty does not say that Candidate A is invalid.
 For this particular input, it says there is more evidence supporting Candidate B.

-I ran the same [benchmark](https://samaita.com/posts/how-i-benchmark-address-quality/) again.
+I ran the same benchmark again.

 ```text
 After dataset review:          52.8%
 After unused-evidence penalty: 57.5%
 ```

-The [benchmark](https://samaita.com/posts/how-i-benchmark-address-quality/) improved by another **4.7 percentage points**.
-Unlike the first improvement, this one came from changing the [engine](https://samaita.com/posts/how-i-built-address-quality-api-to-read-indonesian-addresses/).
+The benchmark improved by another **4.7 percentage points**.
+Unlike the first improvement, this one came from changing the engine.

+[The benchmark v0.1.1-alpha](https://samaita.com/projects/address-quality/benchmark/v0.1.1-alpha) document shows this result.

 ## The same report found two different problems